-Even an injection into a muscle can cause bleeding that results in a large bruise and hematoma.
+Even an injection into a muscle can cause bleeding that results in a large bruise and collection of blood (hematoma).
 Recurring bleeding into the joints and muscles can lead to crippling deformities.
 Bleeding can swell the base of the tongue until it blocks the airway, making breathing difficult.
 A slight bump on the head can trigger substantial bleeding in the brain or between the brain and the skull, causing brain damage and death.

 A doctor may suspect hemophilia in a child (especially a boy) who bleeds without an apparent cause or bleeds more than expected after injury.
 A blood test can determine whether the person's clotting is abnormally slow.
 If it is, further blood tests to measure the levels of factor VIII and IX can confirm the diagnosis of hemophilia and can determine its type and severity.

-At some specialized centers, genetic testing is available for women who may be carriers of the abnormal gene and for prenatal testing of a fetus.
+At some specialized centers, genetic testing Genetic Screening Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
+Hereditary genetic disorders are disorders of chromosomes or... read more is available for women who may be carriers of the abnormal gene and for prenatal testing of a fetus.

 People who have hemophilia should avoid situations that might provoke bleeding and should avoid drugs (for example, aspirin and probably also nonsteroidal anti-inflammatory drugs) that interfere with the function of platelets.
 They should be conscientious about dental care so that they will not need to have teeth extracted.
 If people who have milder forms of hemophilia need to have dental or other surgery, the drugs aminocaproic acid or desmopressin may be given to improve temporarily the body's ability to control bleeding so that transfusions can be avoided.

-Often, treatment involves transfusions to replace the deficient clotting factor.
+Often, treatment involves transfusions Plasma People are sometimes given transfusions of whole blood during severe bleeding (for example after an injury or pregnancy complications), but usually they are given only the blood component they... read more to replace the deficient clotting factor.
 These factors are normally present in the liquid component of blood (plasma).
 Clotting factors may be obtained from donated blood by concentrating or purifying them from plasma.
 Clotting factors purified from plasma are treated to inactivate most of the viruses that might be present in the donated plasma.
 Clotting factors also may be produced in a laboratory using special technological procedures.
 These manufactured clotting factors are called highly purified recombinant factor concentrates.
 Recombinant forms of both factor VIII and IX are available.
 Because recombinant forms are not obtained from human donors, they do not have the slight risk of infection that is present with factors derived from donated blood.
 The dose, frequency, and duration of therapy are determined by the site and severity of the bleeding problem.
 Clotting factors may also be used to prevent bleeding before surgery or at the first sign of bleeding.